smattes/concept-docs/docs/variables.md

     description: this is the dns record to assign to the server
 ```

-Adding the `DNS_ENTRY` variable to your top level `config.yaml` file that is under your control allows you to override all of the `DNS_ENTRY` values below you.
-This is global though, meaning that it will change **both** the stack-scheduler value as well as the stack-webserver value and anything below them.
+Adding the `DNS_ENTRY` variable to your top level under-your-control `config.yaml` file allows you to override all of the `DNS_ENTRY` values below you.
+This is global though, meaning that it will change **both** the `stack-scheduler` value and the `stack-webserver` value, as well as anything below them.

-What will happen here is both stacks will get the same variable, which is not good in this case.
-Assuming this variable is used to manage DNS, it means that the dns records will stomp on each other and one will end up not having an entry.
+Here, both stacks will get the same variable, which isn't good in this case.
+Assuming this variable is used to manage DNS, it means that the DNS records will stomp on each other and one record won't have an entry.

-We can't have that.
+We can't have that!
 The answer is `overrides`.

-When you add an overrides property to a config.yaml file in the <stack>::<name> format, it modifies the variable(s) it calls out, and only that variable.
-What's more, it modifies the variable **starting in the stack** and everything from that stack down.
-If the <stack>:: is left out, it will modify the variable in all stacks.
-Once again, an example make this easier to understand.
-Lets use the same structure we have set up.
+When you add an overrides property to a `config.yaml` file in the `<stack>::<name>` format, it modifies the variable(s) it calls out, and *only* those variables.
+It also modifies the variable **starting in the stack**, and then everything from that stack down.
+If the `<stack>::` is left out, it will modify the variable in all stacks.
+Let's whip up an example with our directory structure:
 ```
 my-stack/
 ├── config.yaml      | empty file